executablebooks/markdown-it-py/docs/security.md

 Usually, plugins operate with tokenized content, and that's enough to provide safe output.

-But there is one non-evident case you should know - don't allow plugins to generate arbitrary element `id` and `name`.
+But there is one non-evident case you should know - don't allow plugins to generate arbitrary `id` and `name` attributes.
 If those depend on user input - always add prefixes to avoid DOM clobbering.
 See [discussion](https://github.com/markdown-it/markdown-it/issues/28) for details.

-So, if you decide to use plugins that add extended class syntax or autogenerating header anchors - be careful.
+So, if you decide to use plugins that add extended class syntax or autogenerate header anchors - be careful.